kihyunee/genomics_tutorial_repo/1_download_public_WGS_data.md

 ## Install kingfisher

-Create genomics_tutorial directory if you don't already have it.

-``mkdir genomics_tutorial``

-From now on every data files used in this tutorial will be organized under that directory.
-First go into that directory.

-``cd genomics_tutorial``

-Now make 'installation' directory.

-``mkdir installation``

-Go to 'installation' directory and start installing Kingfisher
+Go to 'genomics_tutorial/installation' directory and start installing Kingfisher

 __Kingfisher__ is a great tool made to help researchers conveniently download fastq files for the public SRA/ERA records.